k0emt/docker-node-express/docker-notes.md

 docker images --format "{{.Tag}}:{{.ID}}" | grep '<none>' | cut -d : -f2- |  xargs -L1 docker image rm
 ```

-or, maybe, just use the `docker prune` command to remove the unused stuff.
+or, maybe, just use the `docker system prune` command to remove the unused stuff.

 Look for children of an image given the parent hash: